TropNNC: Structured Neural Network Compression Using Tropical Geometry: Introduction

-Tropical mathematics encompasses a wide range of applications, which include operations research and scheduling \citep{cuni79}, control and optimization \citep{bcoq01, cgq04, butkovivc2010max, agg12}, mathematical physics \citep{lms01}, speech recognition \citep{mpr02}, polyhedral geometry \citep{gaka11}, tropical geometry \citep{maclagan2021introduction}, dynamical systems on weighted lattices \citep{maragos2017dynamical}, sparsity theory on weighted lattices \citep{tsilivis2022toward}, matrix factorization \citep{10446164}, finite state transducers \citep{theodosis2018analysis}, convex regression \citep{maragos2020multivariate}, and machine learning \citep{Maragos2021tropical, gartner2008tropical}.
-Recently, tropical geometry has been applied to the theoretical study of neural networks.
-For example, \cite{zhang2018tropical} demonstrated the equivalence of ReLU-activated neural networks with tropical rational mappings, and used zonotopes to compute a bound on the number of linear regions of networks, equal to the one in \citep{NIPS2014_109d2dd3}.
-Other works, like those of \cite{charisopoulos2018tropical, alfarra2022decision, smyrnis2020multiclass}, have used tropical geometry to compute bounds on the number of linear regions in neural networks and to develop methods for pruning and compressing these networks.
+Parallel to these advancements, tropical geometry \citep{maclagan2021introduction} has emerged as a promising mathematical framework with applications in machine learning \citep{Maragos2021tropical, gartner2008tropical} and beyond.
+Recently, it has been applied to the theoretical study of neural networks.
+For example, \citet{zhang2018tropical} demonstrated the equivalence of ReLU-activated neural networks with tropical rational mappings.
+Together with other works, like those of \citet{charisopoulos2018tropical, alfarra2022decision}, they used tropical geometry to compute bounds on the number of linear regions of neural networks equal to the one in \citep{NIPS2014_109d2dd3}. \citet{smyrnis2020multiclass} use tropical geometry to develop pruning methods.

-In this paper, we explore the application of tropical geometry to neural network compression.
-We build on the work of \cite{misiakos2022neural}, who utilized tropical geometry for structured neural network compression by geometrically approximating the zonotopes corresponding to the network layers.
+\paragraph{Contributions.} In this paper, we explore the application of tropical geometry in the compression of ReLU neural networks.
 Our contributions include: